openedinc/callisto/README.md

 ## Development (without docker)

-We recommend developing callisto using docker so you can ensure the application will run the same way locally as it does in production.
+We *strongly* recommend developing callisto using docker so you can ensure the application will run the same way locally as it does in production.
 Below are the steps if you'd like to run it without docker.

 ### Prerequisites

 * Ruby 2.4.3
-* PostgreSQL 9.6+
+* PostgreSQL 10+

 ### Setup